ctmatthews/sglobbylink-discord.py/README.md

 # Commands

-- !steamid: tells the bot your Steam ID, using the name in your profile URL. e.g. !steamid mrpeck if your Steam profile is http://steamcommunity.com/id/mrpeck
+- `!steamid`: tells the bot your Steam ID, using the name in your profile URL. e.g. `!steamid mrpeck` if your Steam profile is http://steamcommunity.com/id/mrpeck
-- !lobby: gets the bot to tell everyone your lobby link
+- `!lobby`: gets the bot to tell everyone your lobby link

 # Troubleshooting